 Those static areas above are difficult to change colour-wise.
 And the look can be over powering.
 Pick on smaller decor objects which you can swap and move when you need a new palette.
 So how do we bring colour into the apartment or house?
 The answer is: in small doses.

-The Scandis like small splashes of colour in strategic places.
+The Scandis like to add colour to minimalist interior with small splashes of strategic placed.
 It’ll be a pink flower in a white vase or blue and green cushions in a white sofa.
 It could be a brown sofa in a predominantly white sitting room.

 In the kitchen it might be a yellow fruit bowl on the white kitchen table with pink flat cushions on the chairs.
 Or even a white bowl with fruit to colour up the table: oranges, red apples, pears, bananas.
 Bright and breezy and just enough colour to cheer us up.
 But not too much.
 There’s another school of thought.
 Colours are rarely spread randomly around the room – some prefer to save colour for artwork.